qv1ntv5/qv1ntv5.github.io/_posts/2025-06-13-HashTable.md

     HashTable* romanTable = createHashTable();
     initRomanTable(romanTable);

-    //For simplicity, we assume that the roman number is at maximum 5 roman num char* romannumptr = (char*) malloc(sizeof(char)*5);
+    //For simplicity, we assume that the roman number is at maximum 5 roman numerals. char* romannumptr = (char*) malloc(sizeof(char)*5);

     printf("Please, introduce a roman number, for example: LXVVI.\n");